MicrosoftDocs/windows-dev-docs/hub/dev-environment/javascript/nodejs-on-windows.md

     ![NVM for Windows installation wizard](../../images/install-nvm-for-windows-wizard.png)

 5. Once the installation is complete.
-Open PowerShell and try using windows-nvm to list which versions of Node are currently installed (should be none at this point): `nvm ls`
+Open PowerShell (recommend opening with elevated Admin permissions) and try using windows-nvm to list which versions of Node are currently installed (should be none at this point): `nvm ls`

     ![NVM list showing no Node versions](../../images/windows-nvm-powershell-no-node.png)